Domain of Theory and Simulations

 - Ph.D. degree in Physics or Engineering.

-- Experience in Applied Superconductivity, Magnet Technology, and/or Cryogenics.
+- Experience in Applied Superconductivity and Magnet Technology.

 - You can work independently as well as in a team.

-- You feel responsible for a thorough documentation of your work, including preparing manuscripts for publication.
+- You feel responsible for thoroughly documenting your work, including the preparation of manuscripts for publication.

 - Basic knowledge of German or willingness to learn German.